SEN and D

 Information for parents about cluster SEND funding:

-From September 2018, additional SEND funding will no longer be available via cluster funding.
-Schools will have to apply for additional funding directly from Norfolk Children's Services.
+From September 2018, additional SEND funding was removed from school control within clusters.
+Schools now have to apply for additional funding directly from Norfolk Children's Services.
 This is known as 'top up' funding as it tops up the SEND funding allocated to all schools through the budget allocation.

 Our governor linked to SEND is Mrs Helen Garrett.
 She is chair of the governors' finance committee, serves on the cluster SEND funding group and also monitors the impact of Norfolk Children's Services spending on the school's specialist resource base for speech and language communication needs.